Revolutionize Your Voicemail Management with Our Powerful Web Portal

 Portal tab: Configure Portal Settings #

-The 3CX Voicemail Manager web portal enables you to easily find voicemail using the built-in query manager.
+The 3CX Voicemail Manager web portal enables you to easily find voicemails using the built-in query manager.
 From the portal, you can listen to, download, email, forward, and delete voicemails.

-From here, you can connect to web portal, select Default Time Zone, Culture and Authentication method.
+From here, you can connect to the web portal, and select Default Time Zone, Culture, and Authentication method.

 Default Time Zone #

 You can set the default time zone used when displaying dates and times.
 The portal will automatically update the display of the underlying UTC date/ time stored in the database to the selected time zone.
-The default time zone can be overridden by each user in the recording browser screen by selecting the desired time zone from the combo box.
+Each user can override the default time zone in the recording browser screen by selecting the desired time zone from the combo box.

-- From the Default Time Zone dropdown, select appropriate time zone.
+- From the Default Time Zone dropdown, select an appropriate time zone.

 - Click Save to save the time zone.